Our products

 Price per mg of omega-3 Variable, generally higher Generally more economical

-Additional Calcium Only if you eat the bones Soft edible bones (sardines)
+Additional calcium Only if you eat the bones Soft edible bones (sardines)

 Omega-3 and Supplements: Are They Necessary?

-The most recent scientific evidence suggests that:
+The latest scientific evidence suggests that:

-• If you don't eat fish (due to allergy, vegan diet, or simply because you don't like it), supplements can be a reasonable alternative, although the evidence for their benefits is less consistent than for direct fish consumption.
+• If you don't eat fish (due to allergy, a vegan diet, or simply because you don't like it), supplements can be a reasonable alternative, although the evidence for their benefits is less consistent than for direct fish consumption.

-• Fish provides more than just omega-3: high-quality protein, vitamin D, selenium, iodine, zinc.
+• Fish provides more than omega-3: high-quality protein, vitamin D, selenium, iodine, zinc.
 A supplement only provides isolated omega-3.

-The conclusion from the Spanish Society of Cardiology is clear: the first recommendation is always to consume fish.
+The conclusion of the Spanish Society of Cardiology is clear: the first recommendation is always to consume fish.
 Supplements are a second option for people who cannot or do not want to eat fish.

 At Bacalalo, we believe the best way to incorporate omega-3 into your diet is by enjoying good seafood products.
 From our premium sardines to our Norwegian smoked salmon or our Cantabrian anchovies, each product is a delicious and natural source of essential fatty acids.
 Because taking care of your health and enjoying gastronomy are not incompatible.